-For information about RTL Group's Audit Committee see page 87.
+For information about RTL Group's Audit Committee see pages 73 to 74.

 Representatives of RTL Group management sit on the RTL Group Corporate Compliance Committee.
 The committee, which is chaired by RTL Group's Chief Financial Officer, is responsible for monitoring compliance activities, promoting ethical conduct and fighting corruption and bribery.
 It is kept informed about ongoing compliance cases and the measures taken to prevent compliance violations.